 Session Descriptions Academic Standards Common Core ELA Before the Event Students prepare questions for the speaker to answer.
-Objectives: SSKE2 Explain that people earn income by working.
-CTAE Foundation Skills CTAE-FS-2 Academic Foundations: Learners achieve state academic standards at or above grade level.
-Foundational Skills RF 1 RF 2 RF 3 RF 4 Students will: Identify skills and interests Explain how the speaker's job helps people in the community Speaking and Listening SL 1 SL 6 Language L 4 L 5 L 6 Speaker Day: Invite a Career Speaker to Class Students interact with a career speaker who describes his or her job and how it relates to his or her skills and interests.
+Objectives: Students will: Identify skills and interests Explain how the speaker's job helps people in the community Financial Literacy 2.5.A Compare the relationships among education, skills, career choices, economic conditions, and income.
+2.5.A.1 Describe how education choices, interests, skills, and career choices affect income.
+2.5.A.2 Differentiate between a job and a career.
+2.5.A.3 Describe the benefits and trade-offs of a variety of careers including personal satisfaction.
+2.5.A.4 Describe how personal characteristics and interests affect career decisions.
+Foundational Skills RF 1 RF 2 RF 3 RF 4 Speaking and Listening SL 1 SL 6 Language L 4 L 5 L 6 Speaker Day: Invite a Career Speaker to Class Students interact with a career speaker who describes his or her job and how it relates to his or her skills and interests.
 Objectives: Students will: Listen to a career speaker.
 Express how jobs require specific interests and skills.
 Examine how interests and skills apply to careers.
-CTAE Foundation Skills CTAE-FS-3 Communications: Learners use various communication skills in expressing and interpreting information.
+Career Development Standard 3 A. 4.
+Explore specific learning experiences within Maryland's career clusters.
+Standard 4.A 3.
+Apply academic, career cluster content standards, and the Skills for Success through project-based learning and other career connecting activities.
 Foundational Skills RF 1 RF 2 RF 3 RF 4 Speaking and Listening SL 1 SL 3 SL 5 SL 6 Language L 4 L 5 L 6 After the Event Students reflect on what they learned during their preparation and the speaker event.
 Objectives: Students will: Recognize career clusters.
 Identify careers that relate to personal interests and skills.
-CTAE Foundation Skills CTAE-FS-10 Career Development: Learners plan and manage academic-career plans and employment relations.
+Career Development Standard 3 A 1.
+Understand that effective planning facilitates the attainment of personal and career goals.
 Foundational Skills RF 1 RF 2 RF 3 RF 4 Writing W.4 W.5 W.6 Language L 4 L 5 L 6